Triston Casas Player Props: Red Sox vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff paces the league.

-- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.56).
+- The White Sox have a 4.52 team ERA that ranks 24th across all MLB pitching staffs.

-- The White Sox surrender the fifth-most home runs in baseball (103 total, 1.4 per game).
+- The White Sox allow the fifth-most home runs in baseball (104 total, 1.4 per game).

-- His most recent time out was on Saturday against the Seattle Mariners, when the righty threw five innings, surrendering two earned runs while allowing eight hits.
+- The righty's most recent appearance came on Sunday against the Seattle Mariners, when he threw seven innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.